ayoub96anbara/geeksblabla.com/blablas/ep45/index.md

 ## Notes

-0:00 - Introduction and welcoming
+00:00 Introduction and welcoming

-0:06 - What is Angular?
-History and How it’s different than AngularJs
+05:55 What is Angular?

-0:14 - Performance issues and how Angular Solves them?

-0:26 - Pros and cons of Angular (compared to other frameworks or libraries like React)

-0:38 - Finding jobs as an Angular developer?

-0:50 - Fundamental skills that every Angular developer needs to master.
+09:50 different between angular & angular js

+25:40 Why I should choose angular instead of react,vuejs,...

+38:10 Angular Jobs

+46:02 ionic

+50:40 Interview with angular developer

-0:58 - How to get started?
+58:05 How to start with angular

-1:13 - Angular and CSS.
+1:13:07 Angular and CSS

-1:17 - Reactive Programming and Rxjs.
+1:16:39 Reactive Programming and Rxjs.

-1:34 - Angular SSG and SSR.
+1:34:28 Angular SSG & SSR

-1:38 - How to organize your Angular projects?
+1:38:10 How to organize your Angular projects?

-1:49 - Testing Angular applications.
+1:49:00 Testing Angular applications.

-1:57 - QA.
+1:58:09 laravel & vuejs

+2:00:40 native script

+2:04:20 Mosh hamedani , Maximilian , Frontend Master

+2:06:22 JiT vs AoT

+2:12:25 SEO & Angular

+2:14:40 performance & angular

+2:19:27 bazel & angular

+2:22:12 What do you guys like and dislike in Angular?

+2:23:52 micro frontend & Angular

+2:28:53 One last word, tips

 ## Links